 - Ethernet MAC address, IP address, and subnetmask

 - IP gateway address

 - License keys

-- OEM customization
+- OEM customizations

+- passwords of all user accounts

 - SNMP configuration

 - System name

 - World Wide Name

 - BROCADE ZONING configuration

-Note: Refer to the Configure command for more information on default values for configuration parameters.
+Note: Refer to the configure command for more information on default values for configuration parameters.

 Note: Do not run this command on an operational switch.
-First disable the switch using the switch Disable command.
+First disable the switch using the switchDisable command.